How to Set Meaningful Goals for the New Year (Without Pressure or Perfectionism)

 9. Create a New Year Ritual to Anchor Your Goals

-Rituals make goals feel meaningful.
+Rituals make your goals feel meaningful and embodied.

 Try: